pavankumars97531/forgeed/README.md

-**Built with ❤️ by MRP Team 1 @ Saint Louis University**

 **Last Updated:** November 2025

-For questions or issues, please reach out through the GitHub repository or Saint Louis University's MS in Information Systems program.
+For questions or issues, please reach out through the GitHub repository.